gc-na/cshellwiki.github.io/wiki/tcpdump_english.md

-# [Linux] Bash tcpdump Uso: Capture network packets
+# [Linux] C Shell (csh) tcpdump用法: Capture network packets

 ## Overview
-The `tcpdump` command is a powerful network packet analyzer that allows users to capture and display the packets being transmitted or received over a network interface.
-It is widely used for network troubleshooting, analysis, and security monitoring.
+The `tcpdump` command is a powerful network packet analyzer that allows users to capture and display the packets being transmitted or received over a network to which the computer is attached.
+It is widely used for network troubleshooting, analysis, and security auditing.

 ## Usage
 The basic syntax of the `tcpdump` command is as follows: